mayur-tolexo/aqua/README.md

 # AQUA
 Golang Restful APIs in a cup, and ready to serve!

-##Inspiration
+## Inspiration
-- Apache and IIS WebServers
+- Go-Rest framework for service controllers and tag-based configurations
-- Go-Rest API framework
+- Apache and IIS WebServers for hierarchical configuration model

 ## Design Goals